-Performance-based evaluation of national university corporations and inter-university research institute corporations in respect of their attainment of mid-term objectives, mid-term plans and annual plans for education, research and management.
+National university corporation evaluation is performance-based evaluation of national university corporations and inter-university research institute corporations in respect of their attainment of mid-term objectives, mid-term plans and annual plans for education, research and management.
 The National University Corporation Evaluation Committee is entirely responsible for this evaluation.
 The committee appoints NIAD-UE to undertake evaluation on their attainment of mid-term objectives for education and research.